 Storing Your Vegan Fondant

 You can use the fondant straight away or store it for later use.
-If storing, simply wrap it in plastic wrap and place it in a sealable bag.
-You should keep the fondant at room temperature rather than refrigerating it.
+If storing, wrap it in plastic wrap and place it in a sealable bag to protect it from air that will dry out the fondant.
+Properly wrapped you can keep the fondant at room temperature for at least 1 month.